What are C-RAN small cells?

 The C-RAN concept has generally been applied to outdoor macro-cells.
 However, it can also be applied to small cells that provide distributed coverage across a large indoor space, such as an office building, coliseum or other large venue.
 CommScope’s OneCell® solution applies the C-RAN architecture principle of baseband centralization to small cells.
 However, OneCell goes beyond ordinary C-RAN solutions in four important respects:

-- It coordinates the functions of multiple radio endpoints
+coordinates the functions of multiple radio endpoints It uses standard

 The OneCell solution’s design yields critical advantages, because it:

 Improves wireless user experience

 Adds capacity without interference via cell virtualization